SAP-archive/teched2021-DEV161/exercises/exPrep/README.md

 You see three apps being deployed:
 1. HeroManagement - This is the Fiori Elements app for our backoffice to manage the heroes we can rent out.
 2. OrderInsights - This is the app, which let's mangage the orders.
 3. Launchpad - Where does this come from?
 We did not create a Launchpad app.
 Actually, this one was created to "embrace" all the apps of our project and give them a bit of a context.
 In a real-world scenario you would probably decide to not use it and deploy the Hero and Order app to a centralized Launchpad.
-But her it comes in handy.
+But here it comes in handy.

 Click on the Launchpad app.
 A new browse window will pop up.
 A launchpad with two tiles - our two apps.